JorjininMath/Research-Plan/Reading papers.md

   * Sparse representer theorem for minimum norm interpolation (MNI) and regression problems.
   * Next: Finish reading this paper, and see previous paper(2009)
 * Reproducing Kernel Banach Spaces for Machine Learning (2009)
+* General thinking: What's the contribution of using RKBS? (provides more sparse solutions) How to implement it?
+Where people use this?

 ## 3